JuggleTree/game-off-2012/README.md

 Once LimeJS is installed, grab our source code and stick it in the LimeJS 'bin' folder.
 Edit the JuggleTree.html file and point the Google Closure base to the LimeJS installation of Google Closure.
 In my case it's 'c:/limejs-232d784/closure/closure/goog/base.js'.
 Fire up the command prompt and run 'lime.py update' to update all the dependencies.
 Finally, open up JuggleTree.html in Chrome or Firefox.

 ### Bugs
 There appears to be a bug with a few graphic cards and Chrome.
 The game is perfectly playable but the background and tree may not show up during gameplay.
-If this happens please let me know!
+If this happens, please let me know!
 In the meantime, try Firefox.

 ### Screenshots